 Study abroad administrative fee: $675

-Previous program participants report spending in the range of $200 to $250 per week on meals and incidentals while on the program, though frugal students may spend less, and others could spend much more.
-Bear in mind that the cost of living in Istanbul is roughly similar to Chicago, and while it is possible to live frugally, it is also possible to run short of money if you are unwary.
+Previous program participants report spending in the range of $100 to $150 per week on meals and incidentals while on the program, though frugal students may spend less, and others could spend much more.
+Bear in mind that though the cost of living in Istanbul is lower than Chicago and it is possible to live frugally, it is also possible to run short of money if you are unwary.
 It is therefore essential that you budget your funds prudently, apportioning your resources so that they last for the duration of the program.
 If you are planning to travel before or after the program or on weekends, you should budget accordingly.

 Study abroad students retain their financial aid eligibility.
 For more information about financial aid resources, please see our Tuition, Fees, and Funding section.